No Shame (Lily Allen album): Accolades

 No Shame was nominated for a Mercury Prize, with the album being one of 12 to be shortlisted for the award.

 Commercial performance

 No Shame debuted at number eight on the UK Albums Chart with first week sales of 8,754 copies, becoming Allen's fourth UK top-10 album but her first album to not chart within the top three.
 It also debuted at number two on the UK's Official Record Store Chart, which consists of the UK's biggest albums of the week sold through 100 UK independent record shops, based on sales of CDs, vinyl and other formats.
 As of September 2018, the album had sold 17,862 copies in the United Kingdom.
+In 2026, Allen described No Shame as a “flop” and “commercial failure.”